 New York City is no stranger to corruption and ethical breaches.
 The people of this city deserve to have trust in and respect for their elected leaders.
 Public trust in government is more than some lofty ideal, it is absolutely essential to building the kind of effective, transparent and change-making governance that our city needs, especially right now.

 We are just now emerging from a deadly pandemic and devastating economic downturn.
 New Yorkers need to know that they can trust their leaders, that officials have their constituents’ needs at heart and that everyone is following the rules and governing in an open and ethical manner.

 - Ensure that NYC’s rules regarding outside income prohibit any elected official from being paid with City tax dollars to write a book.
-I will insist that my Conflicts of Interest Board appointees scrutinize any such book project proposed by a City official or employee.

 - Support the goals of a good government and civic coalition calling for ethics reform at the State level.